vkurup/emacs-starter-kit/README.markdown

 # Emacs Starter Kit

+> I forked the emacs-starter-kit in order to add my personalizations,
+> so that I could use this on all my computers at home.
+My
+> personalizations are in the vinod.el file, with local libraries in
+> the vinod directory.

 The Starter Kit should provide a saner set of defaults than you get normally with Emacs.
 It was originally intended for beginners, but it should provide a reasonable working environment for anyone using Emacs